tgirke/rcf/pages/manuals/manuals_linux-cluster_sshkeys_macos.md

 ---
 layout: page
-title: Linux Cluster - Login macOS
+title: Linux Cluster - SSH Keys Apple macOS
-permalink: manuals_linux-cluster_login_macos.html
+permalink: manuals_linux-cluster_sshkeys_macos.html
 ---

 ## SSH Keys on macOS

-### What are SSH keys?
+### What are SSH Keys?

 SSH (Secure Shell) keys are an access credential that is used in the SSH protocol.